18F/development-guide/_pages/apis.md

 ## Always use HTTPS

-Any new API should use and require [HTTPS encryption](https://en.wikipedia.org/wiki/HTTP_Secure).
+{% include components/tag-requirement.html %} Any new API should use and require [HTTPS encryption](https://en.wikipedia.org/wiki/HTTP_Secure).
 HTTPS provides:

 * **Security**.
 The contents of the request are encrypted across the Internet.
 * **Authenticity**.
 A stronger guarantee that a client is communicating with the real API.